BogdanLazar01/MySite/posts/learn-more-about-my-activity.md

 The idea was not only to get us out of our comfort zone as students but to also bring Cloud & Cybersecurity, Application Development and Artificial Intelligence together in one team to simulate the real dynamic of an IT work landscape.

+We ultimately got a very basic webshop up and running with styling definitely not at its best and without a shopping cart for better UX but nevertheless payment was possible using the checkout page which was linked to the back-end written in Java Springboot and using Adyen.
+Adjusting item quantity was also possible in this same place.

 [Project documentation](/downloads/activity/ProjectHandover.docx)

-## European Research Executive Agency (REA) (January 2016 (1 week))
+## European Research Executive Agency (REA) & Executive Research Council Executive Agency (ERCEA) (January 2016 (1 week in each))

-During this experience, I was tasked with the development of an application whereby a calendar was available with the possibility to create events which the user got reminded about.
+During my time at REA, I was tasked with the development of an application whereby a calendar was available with the possibility to create events which the user got reminded about.
 I was supposed to do this full-stack with the most basic languages available to me (HTML, CSS, JavaScript and PHP).

-## European Executive Research Council Executive Agency (ERCEA) (January 2016 (after the above))

-During this work experience, me and a classmate were tasked with the tracking of an organisation's progress with scientific research funded by the European Commission.
+During my time at ERCEA, me and a classmate were tasked with the tracking of an organisation's progress with scientific research funded by the European Commission.
 We were given company names and we had to gather evidence to then support whether or not these companies were actually breaking ground or not in their research.

 ## Erasmus Student Network Geel - Event & communication team (since September 2022)